Chad-Mufasax/Chad-Mufasax/README.md

 [![Email](https://img.shields.io/badge/Email-D14836?style=for-the-badge&logo=gmail&logoColor=white)](mailto:chadkrd@gmail.com)
 </div>

----

-## 🎯 About Me

-Final year Master's student in Cybersecurity at Epitech, passionate about offensive and defensive security.

 I build and ship apps that I hope will be as useful for people as they are for me.

 ---